cdriehuys/ubuntu-config/README.md

 An Ansible playbook to configure my development environment.

+**Warning: This playbook will clobber your dotfiles.
+Make a backup before running it.**

 # Prerequisites

 In order to run the playbook, Ansible must be installed.
 The easiest way to do this is install Ansible from its PPA.